cmusatyalab/openface/docs/faq.md

 # FAQ

+## Does the trained deep network model work well on people it wasn't trained with?

+Yes.

 ## How can I detect unknown people?

 This is a work-in-progress, join in on the discussion in our issue